ChangfuXu/AMCoEdge/README.md

 # Enhancing AI-Generated Content Efficiency through Adaptive Multi-Edge Collaboration
-This code is a implementation of our paper "Enhancing AI-Generated Content Efficiency through Adaptive Multi-Edge Collaboration", submitted to ICDCS 2024.
+This code is a implementation of our paper "Enhancing AI-Generated Content Efficiency through Adaptive Multi-Edge Collaboration", accepted in ICDCS 2024.
 The function of our AMCoEdge method mainly two stages:
 1) Make the ES selection decision by the proposed adaptive DQN model in the first stage.
 2) Make the workload allocation decision by the proposed Closed-form Workload Allocation (CWA) algorithm in the second stage.